-Up until my wife signed me up for Welding for Art through Truckee Meadows Community College I had no real hobbies or art interests.
-Through the Welding for Art program I met a fellow student who was working with copper and became very interested in this media.
+Up until my wife signed me up for Welding for Art through Truckee Meadows Community College I had no real hobbies or artistic interests.
+Through the Welding for Art program, I met a fellow student who was working with copper and became very interested in this media.
 I found it more interesting than regular steel.
 I have loved copper since I began collecting real pennies at the age of 5.
 Copper is rich, warm and sensual as a metal.
 Copper is 29th on the periodic chart and has a Sulphur atom in the copper molecule that contributes to its malleability and unique coloring qualities.

-I won second place in sculpture category at the Student Art Show at TMCC in 2009 and first place in sculptor in the Student Art Show at TMCC in 2011.
+I won second place in sculptor category at the Student Art Show at TMCC in 2009 and first place in sculptor in the Student Art Show at TMCC in 2011.